kaedeaki/BankEase/README.md

 bankease_agentic_app/
 ├── backend_api/
-│ └── insights.py # Entry point of the FastAPI app (defines /insights endpoint)
+│ ├── insights.py # Entry point of the FastAPI app (defines /insights endpoint)
-├── logic/
+│ └── chatbot_logs.jsonl # Output file for chat logs and system actions (generated locally) ├── logic/
 │ ├── insights_agent2.py # Logic for insight generation using Prophet + LLM
 │ └── prompts.py # Prompt templates for LLM
 └── utils/
-  ├── logger.py # JSONL logger for saving insight events
+  └── logger.py # JSONL logger for saving insight events
-  └── chatbot_logs.jsonl # Output file for chat logs and system actions (generated locally)

 > 💡 Note: `chatbot_logs.jsonl` is not included in the repository.
 It will be generated when you run the application locally.